genepattern/eREVEALER/README.md

 $ pip install revealer
 ```

-Example of using REVEALER2 in jupyter notebook can be found [here](example_notebook/REVEALER_Example.ipynb).
+Example of using eREVEALER in jupyter notebook can be found [here](example_notebook/REVEALER_Example.ipynb).
 REVEALER2 can also be found in GenePattern and directly run on GenePattern server.
 Details can be found here(link to genepattern module to be added).

 ##